-If you are using the Administrative Console or Client Configurator and you want to change the active column of a data set that is 0, you should be aware that the data sets view has a filter.
+If you are using the Administrative Console and you want to change the active column of a data set that is 0, you should be aware that the data sets view has a filter.

 The picture below shows this for the Administrative Console.
 To access it, click on the Filters button above the data sets.
 To see the data sets that have their active column set to 0, you need to click on Inactive and then on Apply.
 This causes data sets with their active column set 0 to be included in the data set view.
 The items in question will have "Inactive" in their Status column to indicate that their active columns are 0.
-You can change the active column by clicking on the gear icon to the left of the data set and moving the slider labeled Active to the on position (dark blue).
+You can change the active column by clicking on the Properties icon to the left of the data set and enabling Active on the Properties page.